github/codeql/docs/codeql/codeql-language-guides/customizing-library-models-for-java.rst

 Reasoning:

 Since we are adding flow through a method, we need to add tuples to the **summaryModel** extension point.
-Each tuple defines part of the flow that comprises the total flow through the method.
+Each tuple defines part of the flow that comprises the total flow through the **map** method.
-The first five values are used to identify the method (callable) which we are defining a source on.
+The first five values are used to identify the method (callable) which we are defining a summary for.
-These are the same for both of the rows above.
+These are the same for both of the rows above as we are adding two summaries for the same method.

 - The first value **java.util.stream** is the package name.
 - The second value **Stream** is the class (type) name.
-- The third value **True** is flag indicating, whether the source also applies to all overrides of the method.
+- The third value **True** is flag indicating, whether the summary also applies to all overrides of the method.
 - The fourth value **map** is the method name.
 - The fifth value **Function** is the method input type signature.

 For most practical purposes the sixth value is not relevant.
-The remaining values are used to define the **access path**, the **kind**, and the **provenance** (origin) of the source.
+The remaining values are used to define the **access path**, the **kind**, and the **provenance** (origin) of the summary definition.

-- The seventh value is the access path to the **input** where data flows from.
+- The seventh value is the access path to the **input** (where data flows from).
-- The eighth value **ReturnValue** is the access path to the **output** where data flows too.
+- The eighth value **ReturnValue** is the access path to the **output** (where data flows to).

 For the first row the